There are no sales scheduled at this time.

 Management System, subject to the direction and control of

-the Buffalo County Board of Supervisors.
+the Buffalo County Board of Commissioners.
 The position serves

-as the principal advisor to the Buffalo County Board of Supervisors
+as the principal advisor to the Buffalo County Board of Commissioners

 in disaster/emergency matters.
 Supervision of day-to-day activities